shtakasu/shtakasu.github.io/content/profile.md

 I am a Ph.D. student at the [Nonlinear Physics Division](https://www-np.acs.i.kyoto-u.ac.jp/en), Kyoto University.
 I aim to elucidate **the relationship between brain dynamics and function** using **dynamical systems theory** and **computer simulations**.
 Additionally, I am interested in how **psychiatric symptoms**, such as hallucination and delusion, can be understood in terms of **computational theory**.
-Previously, I worked as a psychiatrist, and I continue to conduct outpatient consultations.
+Previously, I worked at a psychiatry hospital as a psychiatrist, and I continue to conduct outpatient consultations.

 ## Education
 **・ 2022.4 -Ph.D. student**